The Prince and the Showgirl: Production

 The film was produced and directed by Laurence Olivier.
 It was shot in Technicolor at Pinewood Studios.
 Marilyn Monroe had formed her own company, Marilyn Monroe Productions, through which she purchased the rights to Terence Rattigan's The Sleeping Prince.
 Olivier and Vivien Leigh had played the lead roles in the original London production of the play.

 Production was marred with difficulties between Monroe and her costars and the production team.
 According to Jean Kent, Monroe "appeared dirty and dishevelled" and "never arrived on time, never said a line the same way twice, seemed completely unable to hit her marks on the set and couldn’t and wouldn’t do anything at all without consulting her acting coach, Paula Strasberg."
 Kent claimed that she witnessed her costar Richard Wattis, who appeared in many scenes with Monroe, "take to drink because takes had to be done so many times" and that Monroe had an uneasy relationship with the normally quiet and placid cinematographer Jack Cardiff, who said that Olivier referred to her as a "bitch."
 Olivier also reportedly showed a strong dislike of Monroe and Strasberg, whom he evicted from the set at one point, causing Monroe to refuse to continue shooting until Strasberg returned.
 The relationship between Olivier and Monroe worsened when Olivier told her to "try and be sexy."
 According to Kent, Olivier's difficulties with Monroe caused him "to age 15 years."

 Donald Sinden, a contract star for the Rank Organisation at Pinewood Studios, had a permanent dressing room four doors from Monroe's during filming, although he was working on a different film.
 Sinden said:

 Monroe had an uncredited English body double for the movie, a young model whose stage name was Una Pearl.
 It was announced in Picturegoer magazine 18 August 1956.

 Release

-The film opened on 13 June 1957 in New York and in Los Angeles and London on 3 July 1957.
+The film opened on 13 June 1957 at the Radio City Music Hall in New York and in Los Angeles and London on 3 July 1957.